leops/hatchet/README.md

 }
 ```

-Finally, like any programming language Hatchet allows the definition of variable and loops:
+Like any programming language Hatchet allows the definition of variable and loops:
 ```hatchet
 let buttons = [{
     button: button1_btn,